paraker/calculator/README.md

 Just a super small repo to test CI with circleci

 # pipenv
+If required, install pipenv on your system

+    pip3 install pipenv

+Activate the virtual environment

+    . $(pipenv --venv)/bin/activate

-To download required packages from pypi, run this:
+Donwload required packages from pypi

-    pipenv --install
+    pipenv install

 # pytest
 Run module pytest with coverage flag on the testable code in the current directory